VinceZK/Portal/docs/README.md

     });
  }
 ```
-Unlike what I heard from others who tell that e2e testing is difficult and expensive,
+Unlike what I heard from others who told that e2e testing is difficult and expensive,
 I got the opposite feelings.
 As you may find it is actually intuitive and easy maintain.
 Some may be worry about the brittle of e2e scripts.
 But in my case, it is actually quite strong.
 I use the scripts during my development and seldom do I need to adjust them.
 I think there could be following reasons: